 A survey in March found that 81 percent of voters believe the punishments meted out by French judges are too lax; a perception that will have been reinforced by the acquittal of Kobili Traoré.

 Traoré, a Malian immigrant, broke into the flat of his retired Jewish neighbor, Sarah Halimi, and killed her by throwing her off a third-floor balcony, yelling “God is great!”
-Various courts, up to the Court of Cassation, refused to convict Traoré, arguing heavy cannabis use had put him in a state of “psychosis”.
+Various courts, up to the Court of Cassation, have refused to convict Traoré, arguing heavy cannabis use had put him in a state of “psychosis”.

 Macron has proposed to change the law, saying, “Deciding to take narcotics and then ‘going mad’ should, not in my view, remove your criminal responsibility.”
-This, too, has been framed as an outrageously reactionary statement in left-wing media.
+This, too, has been framed as an outrageously reactionary statement by left-wing media.

 Crime figures do not suggest there is a crisis of antisemitism in France, but opinion polls and the emigration of French Jews to Israel do.
 It is another issue on which Le Pen — whose father and predecessor as party leader, Jean-Marie, notoriously and repeatedly downplayed the Holocaust — is taking Macron to task.